Adlai-1/Linear-Regression/README.md

 # Linear-Regression
-Contains code for a simple single and multi-variable linear regression model created to estimate CO2 emission of a car.
+Contains code for a simple single and multi-variable linear regression model created to estimate CO2 emission of a car, the price of a house (used data obtained from a housing price dataset in Paris) and predict if rain would fall or not.

 # Purpose
 Enhanced my knowledge and skills in Linear Regression and Data preprocessing.